podia/fix-db-schema-conflicts/README.md

     $ bundle

+## Rubocop compatibility

+If you wish to override the Rubocop configuration used, place your custom config file at `config/.rubocop.fix-db-schema-conflicts.yml` in your Rails project.

 ## Older versions of Rubocop:

 If you wish to use a version of Rubocop `< 0.36.0` or below, use `gem 'fix-db-